Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 > Explain the structure of the documents under this collection.

-We should produce a composite document identifier that consists of a project's id and a day this aggregation document belongs to.
+We should produce a composite document identifier that consists of a project's id and a day (represented as a `timestamp` in a UTC) this aggregation document belongs to.
 This identifier we can use to easily update a value of the `build_days` document.

+So, the identifier of the document can looks like the following: `projectId_1618790400`.

 The collection's document has the following structure: